- R&D investment up 11.7% to 4.1 billion EUR in 2021 (20.0% of net sales)

 Outlook for 2022: Boehringer Ingelheim expects a slight year-on-year increase in net sales on a comparable basis

 The ongoing COVID-19 pandemic, the geopolitical tensions in Europe and a challenging industry environment are expected to have an impact on the results of Boehringer Ingelheim.
 For 2022, the company expects to achieve a slight year-on-year increase in net sales on a comparable basis.
 For the next five years, plans are to invest over 25 billion EUR in its research pipeline.
 In addition, capital expenditures for novel production technologies and a cutting-edge supply network are planned, with well over 7 billion EUR of investments targeted for the next five years.
-This includes further expansion of our biopharmaceutical production capacities.
+This includes further expansion of the biopharmaceutical production capacities.

 *year on year and adjusted for currency effects